 Tackle the "high functioning anxiety" aspect

 Are you always busy?
 High-achieving and something of a perfectionist?
-Do you feel constantly anxious?
+Do you always feel anxious?
 Like you're not doing enough?
 Are you perhaps making yourself busy for the sake of feeling, well, busy?

-If you're a millennial, you're apparently part of a generation that has been dubbed the most anxious to date.
-You go to work and lead a seemingly normal life but you suffer in silence.
+If you're a millennial, you're part of a generation that has been dubbed the most anxious to date.
+You go to work and lead a seemingly normal life, but you suffer in silence.
 You worry constantly.
 You may have "high-functioning anxiety".

 Bottom line, if you're feeling anxious, don't panic.
-Recognise the symptoms and then take steps to reduce that anxiety... the biggest being – avoid alcohol, get a good night's rest and move your body frequently.
+Recognise the symptoms and then take steps to reduce that anxiety.
+Avoid alcohol, get a good night's rest and move your body frequently.
 Enjoy time away from technology and screens.
-Embrace family life.
-See friends.
-Use social media less.
+Embrace family life and see friends.
 It will all help.